Now Hiring Pest Control Specialists

 Aside from sealing up your home, you should also consider contacting a pest control company to apply insecticide spray to your exterior walls in preparation for colder weather.
 This will kill most ladybugs and boxelder bugs on contact as they attempt to enter your home in the fall.
 Once winter hits, if you do notice some insects still made it indoors, we strongly advise against spraying any sort of insecticide – especially if you have small children or pets.
 It’s best to leave treatment up to your local pest management professionals.

-Anderson Pest Puts the Freeze on Overwintering Pests in Illinois
+Terminix Anderson Pest Puts the Freeze on Overwintering Pests in Illinois

 Fall can be an exciting time for many reasons.
 If nothing else, it means that soon the upper Midwest will get some much-needed relief from pests like mosquitoes, ants, and pesky stinging insects.
 However, this doesn’t mean you can rest easy when it comes to pest control in Illinois.

 Whether you’re located in Chicago or Downers Grove, overwintering pests are just itching to make your home into their new winter retreat.
-Keep these freeloaders out by contacting Anderson Pest Solutions.
+Keep these freeloaders out by contacting Terminix Anderson.
 Our pest management experts will conduct a thorough inspection of your property, apply environmentally safe insecticide to any problem areas, and create a report detailing further steps you can take to protect your home.
 Schedule an appointment today so you can get back to enjoying the changing of the seasons with peace of mind.

 Coming in from the Cold: Overwintering Habits of Illinois Pests Serving Illinois and Indiana